wildfly/quickstart/wsat-simple/README.md

 If the application has run successfully you should see some output in the browser.
 You should also see some output on the server log, similar to the output from the "Test commit" test above.

+You can use the OpenShift command line tools or the OpenShift web console to discover and control the application.

+When you are finished with the application you can destroy it as follows:

+        rhc app destroy -a wsatsimple

 Importing the project into an IDE
 =================================